 SISTER: 2007, AGE 51 Mar 8

 November 12, 1988, I got a call from my sis in Kentucky.
 “I have stomach gas and look pregnant.
 My HPV test doctor gave me Pepcid.”
-“Go back to the doctor for more tests.”
+“Go back to the doctor for more checks.”
 She did and was scheduled for surgery in 4 days.
 I flew back to be with her.
 Arrived the day before her surgery.
 She looked 9 months pregnant.
 Remembering back, I saw Donna touching her lower abdomen while walking and complaining of discomfort.
-She was living in Fulton, Kentucky, working at Paducah Lourdes Hospital as a CA125 Test Medical transcriber.
+She lived in Fulton, Kentucky, working as a CA125 Test Medical transcriber at Paducah Lourdes Hospital.

 The next day, her HPV-aware Oncologist surgeon debulked her.
 Additionally, 3,000cc of fluid came rushing out of her abdomen, which sent her Blood Pressure rushing to the basement.
 She looked dead.
 The HPV was very aggressive and spread everywhere.
 Moreover, the doctor said it was like little kernels of corn and had seeded itself everywhere.